codesue/foreword/README.md

 How it works:
 1. You select an article for Foreword to prescreen.
 2. Foreword automatically sorts the words in the article into lists of known words and unknown words based on the master lists of known words and unknown words you configure.
-3. If not all words in the article are automatically sorted, you'll be asked to choose the words you know from the words that could not be automatically sorted.
+3. You'll be asked to choose the words you know from the words that could not be automatically sorted.
-4. Foreweord parses the article and for keywords and a synopsis, defines the words you don't know, generates lists of your new known words and unknown words from the words you manually sorted, and presents your vocabulary words in a Memrise (bulk add) friendly format.
+4. Foreword parses the article and for keywords and a synopsis, defines the words you don't know, generates lists of your new known words and unknown words from the words you manually sorted, and presents your vocabulary words in a Memrise (bulk add) friendly format.

 Required: <a href="http://flask.pocoo.org/">flask</a>, <a href="http://www.nltk.org/">nltk</a>, <a href="https://newspaper.readthedocs.io/en/latest/">newspaper</a>, <a href="http://pyphen.org/">pyphen</a>